 What exactly is a dental extraction?
 This Bedford oral surgery treatment is the removal of a natural tooth to help improve oral health.
 Though it may sound scary or painful, Dr. Chris Tye’s expertise as an oral surgeon helps him to remove teeth that are negatively impacting your oral health in a safe way and with minimal discomfort.
-Dental extractions are performed for a number of reasons, but today we’re sharing three of the top reasons why Dr. Tye or your general dentist may recommend you receive a dental extraction in the Bedford area.
+Dental extractions are performed for a number of reasons, but today we’re sharing three of the top reasons why Dr. Tye or Dr. Sohn or your general dentist may recommend you receive a dental extraction in the Bedford area.

 Advanced Dental Decay